-Date Action By or With Whom Taken Manual Ref. § Column 5 May 10 - Tue May 31 Partial manual count of electronically counted ballots must begin not later than 72 hours after polls close and be completed by the +21st day.
-Note: Deadline falls on Sat, May 28 and Mon, May 30 is Memorial Day, so the deadline moves to Tue.
-City Secretary 11.31 +3 thru +21 (+25) Thu May 12 Last day to receive a ballot from outside the United States, from a non-military voter , IF cancellation or receipt mark indicates ballot was placed for delivery by 7 p.m. on election day.
-City Secretary 9.50(b)(1) +5 Fri May 13 Last day to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
-NO cancellation or receipt mark showing date placed for delivery is required on these ballots.
-City Secretary 9.26(d)(3) +6 May 13 Last day for provisional voter to present ID to voter registrar or execute required affidavit.
-Voter Registrar 10.30(d) +6 May 13 Last day for voter registrar to complete the review of provisional ballots.
-Voter Registrar 10.30(d) +6 May 13 Last day for a vote-by-mail voter to cure certain deficiencies in the carrier envelope.
-Voter 6.72 +6 May 13 Type A elected officials may qualify and assume duties of office [LGC §22.006].
-The statute states 5th day after election, excluding Sundays.
+Date Action By or With Whom Taken M § ED Interval 1 Fri May 12 LAST DAY to receive an FPCA ballot from a member of the U.S. Armed Services or Merchant Marines or a spouse or dependent of a member.
+Note: NO cancellation or receipt mark showing date placed for delivery is required on these ballots.
+City Secretary 9.50(b)(2) +6 May 12 LAST DAY for provisional voter to present ID to voter registrar or execute required affidavit (SOS Form 7-15).
+Voter Registrar 10.30(d) 9.26(d)(3) +6 May 12 LAST DAY for voter registrar to complete the review of provisional ballots.
+Note: The period is one day longer for elections in November of even-numbered years Voter Registrar 10.30(d) +6 May 12 LAST DAY for a vote-by-mail voter to cure certain deficiencies in the carrier envelope.
+Voter 6.72 +6 May 12 Type A cites: FIRST DAY elected officials may qualify and assume duties of office.
+Note: LGC §22.006 states 5th day after election not counting Sun.
 The resulting day is the 6th day after.
 Officials may not take office until the canvass is complete unless the election was cancelled.
-Candidate with City Secretary 11.23(a) +6 Sun May 15 - Mon May 23 ORDERING OF RUNOFF ELECTION, if necessary, not later than 5th day after canvass.
-City Council or Mayor [endnote 3] 12.01(c)(2) +8 thru +16 Mon May 16 Last day for Voter Registrar to designate a time of delivery of provisional ballots to the general custodian of election records or presiding judge of the EVBB.
-Time must occur before EVBB convenes.
-The +7 day is May 14, a Sat.
-This deadline is extended to Mon.
-Voter Registrar 10.30(d) +7 (+9) May 16 Last day for general custodian of election records or presiding judge of the early voting ballot board to retrieve the provisional ballots from the voter registrar.
+Candidate with City Secretary 11.23(a) +6 Sun May 14 - Mon May 22 Period to order a runoff election, if necessary.
+Note: This must occur not later than 5th day after canvass.
+Home-rule cities see endnote 3.
+City Council or Mayor 12.01(c)(2) +8 thru +16 Mon May 15 LAST DAY for voter registrar to designate a time of delivery of provisional ballots to the general custodian of election records or presiding judge of the EVBB.
+Note: Must occur before EVBB convenes.
+Because the deadline falls on Sat, it moves to Mon.
+Voter Registrar 10.30(d) +7 (+9) May 15 FIRST DAY a mailed ballot can be rejected if the carrier envelope was not properly executed, the signatures do not match, or is missing a statement of residence.
+Early Voting Ballot Board 6.72 +7 (+9) May 15 LAST DAY for general custodian of election records or presiding judge of the EVBB to retrieve the provisional ballots from the voter registrar.
 City Secretary or Judge of EVBB 10.30(d) +9